-Two existing technical solutions that aim to foster consumer privacy or provide remuneration without creating data intermediaries or PIMS are the web browser Brave and the browser extension of Permission.IO.
-The web browser Brave blocks all third-party ads.
-All the consumer's browsing data is stored on the consumer's device and is inaccessible to third parties.
-In addition, Brave has developed several technical solutions to prevent consumer tracking across websites.
-Users of Brave can choose to receive targeted ads facilitated by Brave themselves in exchange for cryptocurrency.
-Similarly, Permission.IO's browser extension tracks a consumer's browsing behavior and suggests targeted pop-up video ads to the consumer based on the former.
-A consumer receives cryptocurrency when watching a video and additional compensation when clicking on a link suggested by such ad videos.
-Advertisers engaging with web users through Permission.IO never receive access to the consumers' data.
+Two existing technical solutions that aim to foster consumer privacy or provide remuneration without creating data intermediaries or PIMS are the web browser Brave and the browser extension of Permission.
+The web browser Brave blocks all third-party ads.72 All the consumer's browsing data is stored on the consumer's device and is inaccessible to third parties.
+In addition, Brave has developed several technical solutions to prevent consumer tracking across websites.73 Users of Brave can choose to receive targeted ads facilitated by Brave itself in exchange for cryptocurrency.74 Similarly, Permission's browser